Online Session Locator

 5. Reflecting on Ten Years of Building a Community of Practice for Teaching Innovations in Fundamental Mechanics Courses [view paper]

-Wayne L Chang (University of Illinois Urbana-Champaign), Mikayla R Hoyle (University of Illinois at Urbana - Champaign), Melany Denise Opolz (University of Illinois at Urbana - Champaign), Jean-Christophe Raymond-Bertrand (University of Illinois at Urbana - Champaign), Nikhil Chandra Admal (University of Illinois Urbana-Champaign), Dr. Thomas Golecki (University of Illinois at Urbana - Champaign), Dr. Kellie M Halloran (University of Illinois at Urbana - Champaign), Prof. Shelby Hutchens (University of Illinois Urbana-Champaign), Callan Luetkemeyer (University of Illinois at Urbana - Champaign), Dr. Brian Mercer (University of Illinois at Urbana - Champaign), Prof. Matthew West (University of Illinois Urbana-Champaign), and Prof. Mariana Kersh (University of Illinois at Urbana-Champaign)
+Wayne L Chang (University of Illinois Urbana-Champaign), Mikayla R Hoyle (University of Illinois at Urbana - Champaign), Melany Denise Opolz (University of Illinois at Urbana - Champaign), Jean-Christophe Raymond-Bertrand (University of Illinois at Urbana - Champaign), Nikhil Chandra Admal (University of Illinois Urbana-Champaign), Dr. Thomas Golecki (University of Illinois at Urbana - Champaign), Dr. Kellie M Halloran (University of Illinois at Urbana - Champaign), Prof. Shelby Hutchens (University of Illinois Urbana-Champaign), Callan Luetkemeyer (University of Illinois at Urbana - Champaign), Dr. Brian Mercer (University of Illinois at Urbana - Champaign), Prof. Matthew West (University of Illinois at Urbana - Champaign), and Prof. Mariana Kersh (University of Illinois at Urbana-Champaign)

 M340·Minorities in Engineering Division(MIND) Technical Session 1